Thesis Process and Requirements

 The following is information relevant to time that you are working on your thesis.
 This includes information on the thesis class, research and funding resources, and how to format your thesis.

-Your grade for Honors 4390B will be recommended by the thesis supervisor, who needs to send your grade in writing via campus mail or e-mail to Dr. Ron Haas, the teacher of record for Honors 4390B.
-Your grade will be sent to the Registrar by our office after receiving both the grade from your thesis supervisor and the two copies of your honors thesis, signed by your thesis supervisor.
+Your grade for Honors 4390B or HON 4090 will be recommended by the thesis supervisor.
+Your grade will be sent to the Registrar by our office after receiving both the grade from your thesis supervisor and a completed and approved electronic copy of your thesis.

 Submitted theses must earn a grade of B or higher in order to count towards requirements for graduation in Honors.